A branded commerce experience

 Give people pause

-In an effort to shift the consumers’ mindset, we used product detail pages as an opportunity to invite a bigger brand purpose.
+To shift the consumers’ mindset, we used product detail pages as an opportunity to invite a bigger brand purpose.
 By gently educating shoppers on how products are made and the impact it has on the planet, we’re able to give them a moment to pause and consider their habits.
 In doing so, we can convert product seekers into purpose-driven shoppers, while telling meaningful product stories.

 An immersive story